estruyf/blog-content/content/posts/2023-07-05-localizing-webviews-in-visual-studio-code.md

 ---
-title: Localization of Webviews in Visual Studio Code Extensions
+title: "Localization of Webviews in Visual Studio Code Extensions"
 longTitle: ""
 customField: ""
-slug: /localization-webviews-visual-studio-code/
+slug: "/localization-webviews-visual-studio-code/"
-description: Discover the process of localizing webviews in Visual Studio Code extensions.
-Learn how to provide multilingual support for your webview experiences.
+description: "Discover the process of localizing webviews in Visual Studio Code extensions.
+Learn how to provide multilingual support for your webview experiences."
-date: 2023-07-06T10:13:53.442Z
+date: "2023-07-06T10:13:53.442Z"
-lastmod: 2023-07-06T10:13:53.923Z
+lastmod: "2023-07-06T10:13:53.923Z"
-preview: /social/cb0d3ba5-81ea-48c0-a625-9f6d40769574.png
+preview: "/social/1fd47e3b-ff18-44de-96fe-5c30cb6bfa04.png"
 draft: false
 comments: true
 tags:
-  - Localization
+  - "Localization"
-  - Visual Studio Code
+  - "Visual Studio Code"
-  - Development
+  - "Development"
-type: post
+type: "post"
 ---

 In the [previous post](/localization-visual-studio-code/), I showed how to localize the extension commands/settings and code.
 In this post, I want to show how to localize the webviews in Visual Studio Code extensions, as this is a bit more complicated and not yet documented.